ZackMattor/clipper/README.md

       - "[00:07:12] Dr. Grant: But that's not what I'm gonna do."
 ```

-Use the metadata to trace which query, buffer, mode, container, hardware acceleration, cover image, summary, and source assets produced each clip—or as an input to additional tooling (e.g., concatenating runs).
-Re-run the CLI with different queries to build other themed compilations (for example, every Jurassic Park line that mentions “dino”).
+Use the metadata stored in the database to trace which query, buffer, mode, container, cover image, summary, and source assets produced each clip—or as an input to additional tooling (e.g., concatenating runs).
+Kick off new `/api/clips` runs with different queries to build other themed compilations (for example, every Jurassic Park line that mentions “dino”).

 > ℹ️ Set `OPENAI_API_KEY` (and optionally `OPENAI_MODEL`) in the environment to generate the clip summaries.
 If the key is absent the pipeline simply skips that step.